edolo/JokerCoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).
+For more information, as well as an immediately useable, binary version of the JokerCoin Core software, see [https://JokerCoin.org](https://JokerCoin.org).

 License
 -------

-Litecoin Core is released under the terms of the MIT license.
+JokerCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process